YUKE3/g14-2022-vfio/README.md

 ### PCIe Port Power Manager

+__This issue seems to be mostly fixed in the [latest beta USB4 bios](https://www.asus.com/support/faq/1054277/)!__

-This issue could be fixed by adding this kernel parameter:
+If the issue still persists (the screen freezes but recovers), it could be fixed by adding this kernel parameter:

 `pcie_port_pm=off`